AgentSamSA/mtg-mechanics-parser/README.md

 * Feature vector generation
 * Weighted card scoring

-No external NLP or machine learning libraries are used for mechanic detection; all parsing, classification, and feature extraction logic is implemented using domain-specific systems designed for *Magic: the Gathering* card text.
+No external NLP or machine learning libraries are used for mechanic detection; all parsing, classification, and feature extraction logic is implemented using domain-specific systems designed for *Magic: The Gathering* card text.

 The parser currently analyzes creature cards and detects a wide range of gameplay mechanics including removal, card advantage, token generation, mana production, reanimation, counters, triggered abilities, activated abilities, and global effects.